This site contains affiliate links. Please see Policies for more information.

 • 1 lb ground turkey extra lean ground turkey or beef

-• 2 cups broth low sodium, or water
+• 2 cups chicken broth low sodium, or water

 • 14.5 oz diced tomatoes